Step two in a series of Cricut tutorials on making a heat transfer t shirt. In this tutorial, watch a video on cutting

 Now we are moving on to actually using our Cricut!
 Woo Hoo!!
 It really isn’t as hard as you think.
 If you don’t own a Cricut but thinking about one, make sure to check out my post on which Cricut is best for you.

-Follow these heat transfer vinyl Cricut instructions and you will have your iron-on vinyl ready to apply to your project in no time!
+Follow these heat transfer vinyl Cricut instructions and you will have your iron-on vinyl ready to apply to your project with an Easy Press in no time!

 Different Types of Vinyl

 First off, let’s talk about the names of vinyl because they can be confusing.
 There are two major types of vinyl to use making vinyl projects: adhesive vinyl and iron-on vinyl.

 Adhesive vinyl has different varieties including removable (or indoor) vinyl and permanent (or outdoor) vinyl.
 Cricut carries both removable and permanent vinyl.